Niceural/devent/README.md

 This project consists in a decentralized application where users can create events, register to events, and more.
 It can be considered as a dummy web3 implementation of [eventbrite](https://www.eventbrite.co.uk/).
 The program (or smart contract) is deployed on [Solana](https://solana.com/) devnet.
 It has been submitted for examination by the [Solana Summer Camp Hackathon](https://solana.com/summercamp) judges.
 This project implements the following features:

-- an organizer can create a new event (with metadata stored off chain and arbitrary ticket price),
+- an organizer can create a new event,
-- a wallet can register to an event (and pay in SOL if not free),
+- a wallet can register to an event (and pay in SOL if the ticket is not free),
 - a wallet can confirm attendance to an event,
-- a wallet can receive an NFT on registration and/or attendance to the event,
+- a wallet can receive an NFT on registration and/or on attendance to the event,
 - an organizer can choose to allow a wallet to resell its ticket and set a maximum resell price,

 <p align="right">(<a href="#readme-top">back to top</a>)</p>